-Children diagnosed with the flu or COVID may return to our program after a period of five (5) days from diagnosis.
-In addition to this criteria, your child's return after a HFMD, flu, or COVID diagnosis is still subject to school management's discretion.
+Children diagnosed with HFMD may return to our program after a period of five (5) days and there must be no open/leaking sores on your child in order for them to return.
+In addition to this criteria, your child's return after any of these diagnoses is still subject to school management's discretion.
 Furthermore, global pandemics or other current health crises may require alternate return policies, to be discussed with you by management should the situation arise.